 This article demonstrates the vital role that chemists play in biomedical science.
-Our understanding of the actions of vaccines and other proteins has come about through understanding of chemistry.
 The following questions would be ideally used in revision to help students make connections between different aspects of chemistry and biology.
 These questions are also designed to get students thinking about common chemistry concepts in unfamiliar contexts, but ones that may be relevant to their lives.